 State tax rates and rules for income, sales, gas, property, cigarette, and other taxes that impact middle-class families.
 Go to the Kiplinger Tax Map Rhode Island Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Not Tax-Friendly Rhode Island is expensive for homeowners.
-In Rhode Island, residents pay an average $1,533 in taxes per $100,000 of assessed home value.
-The Ocean State's sales taxes lean high (and are above its neighboring states), but the income tax bite is modest.
-Income Tax Range Low: 3.75% (on up to $65,250 of taxable income)High: 5.99% (on taxable income over $148,350) Sales Tax 7% state levy.
-No local taxes.Groceries: ExemptClothing: Exempt if under $250Motor Vehicles: TaxablePrescription Drugs: Exempt Real Property Taxes In Rhode Island, the median property tax rate is $1,533 per $100,000 of assessed home value.
+In Rhode Island, the statewide median property tax rate is the 10th-highest in the nation.
+While the Ocean State's sales and income tax bites for middle-class families are more modest, they can't pull the state out of the "not tax-friendly" category.
+Income Tax Range Low: 3.75% (on up to $66,200 of taxable income)High: 5.99% (on taxable income over $150,550)For 2022, the 3.75% rate applies to the first $68,200 of taxable income, while the 5.99% rate applies to taxable income over $155,050.
+Sales Tax 7% state levy.
+No local taxes.Groceries: ExemptClothing: Exempt if under $250Motor Vehicles: TaxablePrescription Drugs: Exempt Real Property Taxes In Rhode Island, the median property tax rate is $1,571 per $100,000 of assessed home value.
 Motor Fuel Taxes Gasoline: 35¢ per gallon.
 Diesel: 35¢ per gallon.
-Sin Taxes Cigarettes and little cigars: $4.25 per packSnuff: $1 per ounceCigars: 80% of the wholesale price with a $0.50 per cigar capOther tobacco products: 80% of the wholesale priceBeer: $0.12 per gallonWine: $1.40 per gallonLiquor: $5.40 per gallonAlcohol purchases are exempt from sales tax.
+Sin Taxes Cigarettes and little cigars: $4.25 per packSnuff: $1 per ounceCigars: 80% of the wholesale price with a $0.50 per cigar capOther tobacco products: 80% of the wholesale priceBeer: $0.11 per gallonWine: $1.40 per gallonLiquor: $5.40 per gallonAlcohol purchases are exempt from sales tax.
 Annual Car Taxes and Fees An annual vehicle excise tax based on the car's value is imposed.
-Estate and Inheritance Taxes Rhode Island has an estate tax with a 2020 exemption amount of $1,579,922 ($1,595,156 for 2021).
+Estate and Inheritance Taxes Rhode Island has an estate tax with a 2022 exemption amount of $1,648,611.
 Rates range from 0.8% to 16%.